pincom15/RoboND-Perception-Project/writeup.md

 ##### PassThrough Filter

-We can remove useless data from a point cloud in case we know the location of our target in the scene.
+We can remove useless data from a point cloud in case we know the location of our target in the scene by using a Pass Throught Filter.
+The region we pass is often referred to as region of interest.
+We will apply a Pass Through Filter along 'z' and 'y' axises.
+By doing this, we can select a region of interest and remove unnecessary data.

 ```python
     # PassThrough Filter